 - 1. General college admission requirements: - a.
 Complete application for admission. - b.
-Successfully complete College Placement Test. - c.
-Official transcript of any prior college credit on file with admissions office. - Must be 18 years of age by the end of the first semester of the program. - 3.
-Current N.C. driver's license. - Acceptable reports of medical examinations and immunizations.

-Criminal background checks will be required prior to admission to clinical sites.
+Meet with your advisor to discuss placement options. - c.
+Official transcript of any prior college credit on file with admissions office. - 2.
+Must be 18 years of age by the end of the first semester of the program. - 3.
+Current N.C. driver's license. - Acceptable reports of medical examinations and immunizations. - Criminal background checks will be required prior to admission to clinical sites.